Refined regularity of SLE

 The idea goes roughly as follows: As we will recall in \cref{rm:crad_vs_path}, estimating increments $\abs{\gamma(t)-\gamma(s)}$ essentially boils down to estimating $\crad(z,H_s) \asymp \dist(z,\gamma[0,s])$ where $z = \hat f_s(iv)$ and $v = \abs{t-s}^{1/2}$.
 We reverse this procedure by fixing $z$ and running time until $\crad(z,H_s) = \delta$.
 This tells us that for some $s<t$ we have $\abs{\gamma(t)-\gamma(s)} \approx \delta$.
 Then we estimate $v = \Im g_s(z)$ to find out $\abs{t-s} \approx v^2$.

-It may look at first sight that considering a grid of starting points seems to estimate many unnecessary information, but in fact all information is being used.
+It may look at first sight that considering a grid of starting points seems to take too much unnecessary information into account, but in fact all information is being used.
 Indeed, a positive portion of points in a bounded set do get close to the curve.
 Each of those points are either ``missed'' by the curve or come close to the tip at some point.
 The probability of ``missing'' is being considered as the probability of a radial Bessel process hitting the boundary before a given time.
 For the points that come close to the tip, the information on their one-point martingales are relevant for the regularity of the trace.

 It is reasonable that the approach in this paper can also be used to prove (and maybe improve) results in the case of (more regular) deterministic driving functions, analysed e.g.\@ in \cite{rtz-le-slit, fs-le-rp, stw-finite-var}.